-Please note that (1) all disability-related requests for benefits or services made by students, staff and other interested persons are subject to the provisions of Section 504 and Title II of the ADA, and (2) any disability-related requests for modifications to the university’s established policies and procedures must be made through Disability Support Services (DSS).
+Please note that (1) all disability-related requests for benefits or services made by students, staff and other interested persons are subject to the provisions of Section 504 and Title II of the ADA, and (2) any disability-related requests for modifications to the university’s established policies and procedures must be made through Center for Disability Access and Services (CDAR).

-Appeals of a DSS determination are made to the Associate Dean of Students in accordance with FSH 6400.D.
+Appeals of a CDAR determination are made to the Associate Dean of Students in accordance with FSH 6400.D.
 In the College of Law, such complaints fall under the Student Complaint Policy described below.

 The Student Complaint Policy is posted on the Current Students webpage.
 Students with complaints are first encouraged to share their concerns directly with the person or office responsible for the problem so problems can be resolved on the lowest level.
 When this is not feasible, desirable, or effective, students should follow the complaint procedure outlined in the Student Complaints Policy in Appendix B of the Handbook.
 The College of Law’s Associate Dean for Students serves as the primary point person for official student complaints under the policy.